 JAMES:

 Creative impulses come from within.
 Family, friends suggest “why don’t you do this or that,” meaning a shot of flowers, or landscape, a celebrity possibly?
-“This is what people want,” as if successfully satisfying a Market should be the motivator and measure the value of what I created.

 I can tell you why do I create what I do, but I can’t justify the way I go about doing it.
-Why did Jackson Pollock favor a drip-style painting technique, while Vincent van Gogh used forceful impasto in applying his paints?
+Why did Jackson Pollock favor a drip-style painting technique, while Vincent van Gogh’s used forceful impasto in applying his paints?
 My method is an illuminating technique.

 NARRATOR: